Offender Employment & Skills Support

 Prospects works across the country with those on the edge of the Criminal Justice System, offenders in custody and in the community as well as ex-offenders pursuing a future without crime.
 Prospects plays a vital role in helping to reduce reoffending as one of the largest providers of multi-disciplinary careers information services in the community and in custody.

-We work to prevent young people entering the Criminal Justice System through our targeted and youth support services.
-One example of this is in Gloucestershire, where we deliver youth support services, including the Youth Offending Service (YOS) on behalf of the county council.
+An example of the Prospects approach is Gloucestershire, where we deliver youth support services, including the Youth Offending Service (YOS) on behalf of the county council.
 Working with police, local community safety partnerships and other agencies, the team prevent young people from getting involved with crime and support those on the edge of the criminal justice system as well as young offenders.
+The result: